gabsteps/automated_report_scan/README.md

 * WHOIS data may be incomplete or obfuscated
 * Subdomain discovery depends on public certificates
 * No active scanning (passive OSINT only)
-* Metadata findings may be inconsistent
+* Public documents findings may be inconsistent

 ---